Hexagon/pup/docs/usage.md

 General flags are used to control the basic behavior of Pup and can be combined with other command line parameters.

-- `-h, --help`: Display the help message with a list of available commands and options.
+- `-h, help`: Display the help message with a list of available commands and options.
-- `-v, --version`: Show the current version of Pup.
+- `-v, version`: Show the current version of Pup.
+- `upgrade <version>`: Upgrade pup to the lastest, or specified, version.

 ## Controlling running instances